Water & Sewer Online Payments

 What is a right-of-way encroachment?

-Why are concrete drive approaches not permitted on non-curbed roads?
+Why are concrete drive approaches only permitted on curbed roads?

 When is a permit required for work within the right-of-way?